Pre-Algebra for Grades 7-8

 Serve as the primary contact person between the course instructor and the school.
 Typical communication might include days off school, absent students, missing assignments, student progress, etc.

 Arrange for local support, guidance, and technical assistance for students, as needed.

 Arrange for proctoring of tests.
 (The course instructor will provide specific instructions to the proctor concerning tests and the proctor's role in test administration.)

-Teachers are encouraged to contact both the Proctor and parents for such issues as consistently late, sloppy, or missing work, plagiarism, etc., so everyone can work together to encourage the student to do his or her best work.
+Teachers are encouraged to contact the Proctor and parents for such issues as consistently late, sloppy, or missing work, plagiarism, etc., so everyone can work together to encourage the student to do his or her best work.

 High School credit: It is up to each high school to determine if a student taking a Pre-Algebra course in 7th or 8th grade will also receive high school credit.
-Some high schools have a placement test that students need to take to determine a student's knowledge.
+Some high schools have placement tests that students need to take to determine a student's knowledge.
 Check with your local high school for information on their policy.